getpelican/pelican/docs/settings.rst

    ``PAGE_PATHS``.
 If you are trying to publish your site's source files, consider using the ``OUTPUT_SOURCES`` setting instead.

+.. data:: STATIC_CREATE_LINKS = False

+   Create links instead of copying files.
+If the content and output directories are on the same device, then create hard links.
+Falls back to symbolic links if the output directory is on a different filesystem.
+If symlinks are created, don't forget to add the ``-L`` or ``--copy-links`` option to rsync when uploading your site.

+.. data:: STATIC_CHECK_IF_MODIFIED = False

+   If set to ``True``, and ``STATIC_CREATE_LINKS`` is ``False``, compare mtimes of content and output files, and only copy content files that are newer than existing output files.

 .. data:: TYPOGRIFY = False

    If set to True, several typographical improvements will be incorporated into